 Usually, neither the staff nor the LSTRC members are in a position to provide guidance about the steps an editor or publisher should take to ensure that a specific journal will be indexed in MEDLINE.
 The staff can explain the process but has no input into nor influence over the LSTRC recommendation.
 The LSTRC does prepare a review summary sheet designed to document their recommendation.
 This review summary sheet is available upon request to NLM following notification of the results of the review.
 The LSTRC decisions are based on a journal's scientific quality and importance, editorial policies, and subject coverage in MEDLINE.
 See Fact Sheet MEDLINE Journal Selection.

 Before MEDLINE indexing begins, NLM must have a mechanism for creating the journal's citations and must have access to the journal's articles.

 Journal Citation Data:

-It is expected that a journal will provide its citation and abstract data as XML-tagged data to NLM; this rapidly increases the public availability of citations and abstracts in PubMed.
+It is required that a journal will provide its citation and abstract data as XML-tagged data to NLM; this rapidly increases the public availability of citations and abstracts in PubMed.

 Access to Journal Articles:

 For access to the journal's articles, NLM acquires a subscription or license to the journal.
 Delays in setting up a subscription will delay indexing.
 Most journals are indexed from the electronic version; NLM typically uses the article PDF for quality assurance purposes.
 NLM will subscribe to and use the print version for indexing if an electronic version is not available.

 The publisher must provide NLM with immediate access to the journal content at a publisher or third-party site under a license that allows efficient support of NLM operations, onsite services, and interlibrary loan (ILL):